UBTI – Tax on Business Activities

-- Operating income from ownership in a business such as a LLC or limited partnership that is treated as a pass-through for purposes of taxation, when that entity is engaging in an active trade – a restaurant, bookstore, auto shop, etc. Income from a partnership that purely holds passive investments would not typically be taxed.
+- Operating income from ownership in a business such as a LLC or limited partnership that is treated as a pass-through for purposes of taxation, when that entity is engaging in an active trade – a restaurant, hotel, bookstore, auto shop, etc. Income from a partnership that purely holds passive investments would not typically be taxed.
 Note that dividends from a C corporation are not taxed, since the corporation will already have paid taxes on the income.

 - Earnings on a loan to a business where the terms of the loan include participation in the profits of the business.

 - Purchasing real property with the intent to fix it up and re-sell, otherwise known as flipping.

 - Construction of real property with the intent to immediately sell.